AlphaBrate/alphabrate.github.io/about/policies/privacy.md

 ## 3. Information Sharing

-We do not share your information with third parties, except as required by law, User Behavior Analytics (UBA) or as necessary to provide our services.
+We do not share your information with third parties, except as required by law or as necessary to provide our services.
 This includes service providers who assist us in our operations, such as website hosting, data analysis, and verifier provider.
 These service providers are contractually obligated to protect your information and use it only for the purposes for which it was disclosed.

 ## 4. Data Security